GrowinCo/techtivity/README.md

 Your goal is to complete the four tasks below.

-- Clone (please don't fork) this repository
+- Clone (please don't fork) this repository and push it to your personal account
 - Create a PR containing the solution for the tasks below
-- Invite `@rafagrowinco` as a collaborator
+- Ping `@rafagrowinco` in the PR

 ### Guidelines